+- Fuel tank/cell opened.

-- a.
-An Entry Permit is required to perform fuel systems repair. - b.
-Hot work will be accomplished. - c.
-Hinders Fire Protection Services response. - 2.7.8 Aircraft Operations.
+- Hot work will be accomplished.

+- Hinders Fire Protection Services response.

+2.7.8 Aircraft Operations.

 2.7.8.1 Aircraft under their own power shall be allowed minor encroachment within 100 feet if the open fuel tank is within the confinements of an authorized fuel system maintenance facility with the hangar doors closed.
 If the open fuel tank maintenance being performed is outside of the confinements of the facility, then aircraft shall not be allowed to operate within 100 feet of the aircraft.
 Refer to Paragraph 2.4.5 for information concerning operation of aircraft radar and communications equipment in the vicinity of fuel systems repair facilities/areas.